Tutte Polynomials for Directed Graphs: The -polynomial and its relation to the Potts and Tutte polynomials

 Consider an edge $e=\{u,v\}$ of $G$ and the corresponding arcs $a=(u,v)$ and $b=(v,u)$ of $D$.
 If $u$ and $v$ have distinct colors, then one of the arcs $a,b$ will contribute a factor of $y$ to the left-hand side of~\eqref{eq:proof-B=Potts}, whereas the other will contribute $z$.
 Thus the arcs $a,b$ contribute a factor $yz$, as does~$e$.
 On the other hand, if $u$ and $v$ have the same color, then the arcs $a,b$ contribute $1$, as does~$e$. \end{proof}

-Proposition~\ref{PottsOne} shows that the $B$-polynomial generalizes the Potts function of graphs, or equivalently the Tutte polynomial.
-The second relation below shows that the Potts polynomial of a graph $G$ is equivalent to the average of the $B$-polynomial over the orientations of $G$. \begin{prop} Let $G=(V,E)$ be a graph.
+We now prove the second relation of Theorem~\ref{thm:Bpoly-Tutte} showing that the Potts polynomial of a graph $G$ is equivalent to the average of the $B$-polynomial over the orientations of $G$. \begin{prop} Let $G=(V,E)$ be a graph.
 Then,